Moon Landing Conspiracy Theory Part 2 – Did it really happen?

 Around 400,000 people were involved in the Apollo programme for almost 10 years.
-It would be a feat greater than landing on the moon itself to ensure that all of them, plus the 12 astronauts who landed on the moon and the 6 astronauts who accompanied them as command module pilots kept this secret – now for 50 years.
+It would be a feat greater than landing on the moon itself to ensure that all of them, plus the 12 astronauts who landed on the moon and the 6 astronauts who accompanied them as command module pilots kept this secret – for over 50 years.
 To date no one from the state department or any other government body has come out to “spill the beans” so to speak.

 Over 380 kg of moon rocks (most are more than 200 million years older than the oldest rocks on Earth) were brought back by the missions, some of which scientists have had access to and none of them have come out to rebut the claim that they are lunar rocks.

 Because this was a result of the space race between the USSR and the US, the Soviet Union, with its extensive intelligence network and scientific community, kept a very close eye on the Apollo missions.
 It would have been extremely happy to point out that the whole thing was a hoax, especially since its own lunar programme had failed.

 There is a lot of other third party evidence.
 The Japanese Space Agency’s (JAXA) SELENE lunar probe obtained photographs providing evidence of the lunar landing, such as matching terrain to the photos taken by the Apollo astronauts.
 India’s Chandrayaan 1 photographs also confirmed the disturbed terrain of the landing sites with photos and tracks of the rovers.
 China’s Chang’e 2 claims to have spotted traces of the landings.